mvpaulastar/Questbot/README.md

 - Sqlite3: 5.0.2

 If you want to run the bot make sure you have all of those dependencies and the Node.js runtime!
+To setup the bot:
+- Create a config.json file in the same folder as your main.js file and paste the following code into it ```{
+    "token": "YOUR DISCORD BOT TOKEN HERE.
+CREATE A BOT APP AT discord.com/developers" }```

-Before starting up the bot make sure you execute
+- Before starting up the bot make sure you execute
     ```node dbInit.js -f```
 in the command line to sync the databases.
 You only need to do this before you launch the bot for the first time!